Work can be a fun when we know and understand each other well. Let's start conversation to new beginning

 As promised back in 2019 and after seeing the evidence and initial success, the team is all set to make good on their promise and deliver the same quality experience.
 And contributors like Canonical plan to aid the Flutter team to complete support for Linux and broaden the desktop ecosystem.

 In regards to the web, the team offered the first stable release for web support in 2021.
 However, it’s too early for them to predict the course or the success of the same.
-Still, the team is adamant about offering greater value compared to conventional DOM frameworks.
+Still, the team is adamant about offering greater value than conventional DOM frameworks.

 In addition to doing all of the other things said above, the Flutter team wants to solidify the security fundamentals.
 This will allow the team to safeguard it against any security vulnerability or other issues.
 For the same, the team is working hard to build better infrastructure.